ibm-cloud-docs/power-iaas/static-routes.md

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Click **Workspaces** in the left navigation menu.
 3. Select a workspace in which you want to create the static route.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.
 4. Click **View virtual servers**.
 5. In the navigation pane, click **Networking** > **Routes**.
 The Routes page is displayed with a list of any existing static routes on the **Static routes** tab.
 6. Click the **External routes** tab.
 The available external routes are displayed.